6 things you should know before college

 This is the ideal concentration for those hoping to pursue pharmacy school after graduation.
 You’ll get biochemistry and science courses alongside physiology, microbiology, immunology, and public speaking.

-You can expect a variety of science- and health-related career options with your Biochemistry degree.
-Many grads go onto specialized graduate schools in pharmacy/medicine, while others enjoy research jobs, work in education, partnerships with government and local law enforcement, and even working in labs for private corporations.
+With a well-rounded skill set in chemistry, biology, physical sciences, and mathematics, CSU Biochemistry graduates go on to careers as doctors, pharmacists, cell biologists, geneticists, biotechnology researchers, and beyond.
+While many grads go onto specialized graduate schools in pharmacy/medicine, others enjoy research jobs, work in education, partnerships with government and local law enforcement, and even working in labs for private corporations.

 For additional opportunities, please reach out to: